Getting around Hong Kong

 MTR (Mass Transit Railway)

 In Singapore, we called it MRT.
 In Hong Kong it’s MTR, the most convenient mode of transport in the densely populated cosmopolitan city.
-Check out the types of Day Pass for Tourist, Disneyland Resort Line, Tourist Cross-boundary and Airport Express Travel on the official website for MTR Tourist Passes.
+Check out the types of Day Pass for Tourist, Disneyland Resort Line, Tourist Cross-boundary and Airport Express Travel on the MTR official website.

 Wan Chai MTR station